toggledbits/MatrixFireFast/README.md

 PixelTest will then do a few seconds of "random sparkles" and start another test cycle.

 > NOTE: If you get no display at all, check all of the following: you are wired to the correct data pin; your matrix is powered correctly; check your configuration.

+I posted an example run of [what PixelTest looks like on my 44x11 matrix up on YouTube](https://youtu.be/py8j66cxQGI).
+The run shows that my display's origin pixel (blinking in the first test) is in the top row, so `MAT_TOP` needs to be define.
+It's also on the left edge, so `MAT_LEFT` needs to be defined.
+In the "bouncing ball" test, you can see the "ball" moving from one edge of the display to the other, rather than just up and down in a straight line, and this indicates that `MAT_ZIGZAG` needs to be set.

 ## Donations